-As it turned out it only took five minutes before I got my wish.
+As it turned out, it only took five minutes before I got my wish.
 Three vervet monkeys appeared on the path in front of my room.
 First they froze and then scattered when I approached, climbing on a fence that topped the building across from me.
 We stared at each other until a couple of other monkeys appeared and then I lost their interest.

-I watched as two adults groomed each other while a baby played with one of their tails, less than 20 feet away.
+I watched as two adults groomed each other while a baby played with one of their tails less than 20 feet away.
 It was a good omen I thought, I don’t even have to travel for a decent sighting.

 I knew then it was going to be a good trip….and it was.

-Located in Kenya near the Tanzanian border, Amboseli is about 5-hours southwest of Nairobi by car.
+Located in Kenya near the Tanzanian border, Amboseli is approximately 5-hours southwest of Nairobi by car.
 Kilimanjaro looms over the countryside and, when not hidden under a sea of clouds, the mountain delivers an iconic African backdrop that’s postcard perfect.

 During the dry season, Amboseli is a paradise for the gentle giants and for those who love them.
 Underground rivers feed lush green marshes that produce the hundreds of pounds of vegetation necessary to fuel their massive bodies, plus oodles of mud to wallow in to protect their sensitive skin from the sun and biting bugs.

-The area is not exclusively marshes however, quite the opposite, and that’s what makes it so special.
-In a relatively small radius there are a variety of distinct landscapes perfect for an enthusiastic photographer like moi.
+The area is not exclusively marshes, however, quite the opposite, and that’s what makes it so special.
+In a relatively small radius, there are a variety of distinct landscapes perfect for an enthusiastic photographer like moi.
 There are dry, cracked riverbeds; fields of tall grasses; a phenomenal acacia forest that could easily pass for the set of Jurassic Park, and a lot of flat open plains that kiss the horizon.
 In the esteemed words of my friend Paula, it was “awesome sauce.”

 I was on a Wild Eye photographic safari, part of a small group of seven that included four guests, two guide/drivers and our photographic guru, wildlife photographer Andrew Beck.
 (More on Andrew in a future post).
 I’d just come from South Africa’s Timbavati Game Reserve, a dense, rugged environment that was completely different from the wide open spaces of Amboseli.
 I was looking forward to the change of pace.